computationalcreativitylabBrussels/tugayulger/README.md

 # tugayulger
-Bachelorproef repository for backup purposes
+Bachelorproef repository for backup purposes, once finished, it will include the whole project.